Join Us

 Reset Your Mindset Every Day

-One of the things that resilient business leaders do is they do a mindset reset every morning or every single day, for resilient business leadership to take hold and just be part of your new normal.
+One of the things that resilient business leaders do is they do a mindset reset every morning or every single day, for resilient business leadership to take hold and be part of your new normal.
 It’s also essential to put your oxygen mask on first.

 Then, put the oxygen mask on your business.
 After that, focus on others.
 If you have some important things going on in your personal life and your business, those things need to be taken care of before focusing on others.
 A lot of us show up in service.
 We want to be of service to everyone.
-The best way we can do that is by practicing self-care.
+The best way we can do that's by practicing self-care.

 The market has contracted dramatically economically.
 When the market contracts, it’s time to expand.
 It’s an opportunity for you to expand, be expansive in your thinking.
 It opens doors to possibilities.
 Maybe you have a partnership available to you that you hadn’t seen before.
-It’s not necessarily time to say yes to everything, but it is a time for you to be discerning and open to the possibilities.
+It’s not necessarily a time to say yes to everything, but it's a time for you to be discerning and open to the possibilities.

 Think bigger so that you don’t spend as much time focusing and ruminating on the minutia.
 Focus on the things that you can change.
 It’s an opportunity for you to review and clarify your mission, vision, and goals.
-It’s also an excellent time to do that so that you can begin to make some shifts to meet the current demands.
+It’s also an excellent time to do that so that you can begin to make some shifts to meet current demands.

 Gain Momentum From What Is